Star Wars Jedi: Survivor: Release

 The development of a sequel to Star Wars Jedi: Fallen Order was announced in January 2022.
 The game's title of Star Wars Jedi: Survivor was announced for Windows, PlayStation 5, and Xbox Series X and Series S in May 2022 alongside the debut of a CGI teaser trailer at Star Wars Celebration.
 EA showed expanded gameplay for the game at The Game Awards on December 8, 2022, while also announcing that it would be released on March 17, 2023.
 On January 31, 2023, EA announced that the game's release would be delayed to April 28, 2023, for the Respawn development team to carry out final bug fixes.
 There are three cosmetic sets available with a pre-order of the game.
 The first, available with a pre-order of both the standard and deluxe editions, is a "Hermit" cosmetic set replicating Obi-Wan Kenobi's outfit from the Obi-Wan Kenobi series and Kenobi's lightsaber from Episode I and Episode II.
 The two exclusive "Scoundrel" and "Rebel Hero" cosmetic sets available with the deluxe edition replicate Han Solo's DL-44 blaster and scoundrel outfit and Luke Skywalker's yellow jacket outfit from Episode IV.
 Versions for PlayStation 4 and Xbox One were released on September 17, 2024.

 Star Wars Jedi: Battle Scars is a tie-in novel written by Sam Maggs, released on March 7, 2023, which bridges the five-year story gap between Fallen Order and Survivor.
 Cal was also introduced as a special playable character in the mobile game Star Wars: Galaxy of Heroes on iOS and Android, unlocked by completing a series of stages that recapped the events of Fallen Order with several characters from that game the player was required to collect and upgrade.
 EA and Disney also partnered with Hasbro and The Lego Group to release figurines and Lego sets of Cal Kestis, respectively, and collaborated with Dark Horse Comics to release an art book based on the game.
-Additional figurines based on Cal, Merrin, Turgle and Skoova Stev, are set to be released by Hasbro in August 2025.
+Additional figurines based on Cal, Merrin, Turgle and Skoova Stev, were released by Hasbro in August 2025.
 Disney also released a replica of Cal's lightsaber in August 2023.
 A free PC copy of Star Wars Jedi: Survivor was included with a purchase of an AMD Ryzen 7000 processor in a promotional bundle deal that ran from January 2023 until April 1, 2023.